griendt/gd6/docs/docs/phases/4_movement.md

     * Whenever relevant, *Skirmishes* are resolved before *Invasions*.
     * Whenever relevant, a player's moves are resolved in the order they were sent.
 In case of doubt, I may ask you to specify your move priorities.

+## Movement rules
+Each unit may move up to 2 territories per turn.
+Moving backwards is allowed (as in `A→B→A`).

 ## Skirmish
 When two or more players are involved in a *Skirmish*, the following rules will resolve the conflict: